rdok/triple-x-game/readme.md

 You hurry up, and move into the data center room.
 Your heart is racing, and the adrenaline is racing through your veins.
 Some of the machines in front you have USB socks.
-Taking out dev machine, you plug it in.
+Taking out your dev machine from your backpack, it takes you a couple of tries to plug it in; your hand is trembling from the stress.
+Finally, with your trusty Arch Linux OS, you're ready.

-You start your hacking script ./hack.sh:
+You start your hacking script ./hack.sh, and get into the zone:

 - There are three numbers in the code
 - The codes multiply to give 18